joestubbs/coe379L-sp25/docs/projects/project01.rst

 * What did you do to prepare the data?
 * What insights did you get from your data preparation?
 * What procedure did you use to train the model?
-* How does the model perform to predict the fuel efficiency?
+* How does the model perform to predict the class?
 * How confident are you in the model?

 **Submission Guidelines:**